Written By Pravin Mehta

 Washington Biometric Privacy Law also is silent on penalties for non-compliance and does not include a private right of action.
 Although, the law allows for enforcement of private rights of action by the state's attorney general.

-A majority of data privacy laws in the United States, including CCPA and Virginia Consumer Data Protection Act (VCDPA), have provisions that allow individuals to request deletion of their data.
-This “right to deletion” obligates businesses to delete the consumers’ personal information, with a few exceptions where companies can retain the information when they need to comply with federal regulations, cooperate with law enforcement agencies, defend legal claims, etc. Specific clauses and proposals, such as CCPA 999.313 (d) (2), in US privacy laws also mandate businesses to permanently erase the personal data on their system.
+A majority of data privacy laws in the United States, including CCPA and the Virginia Consumer Data Protection Act (VCDPA), have provisions that allow individuals to request the deletion of their data.
+This "right to deletion" obligates businesses to delete the consumers' personal information, with a few exceptions where companies can retain the information when they need to comply with federal regulations, cooperate with law enforcement agencies, defend legal claims, etc. Specific clauses and proposals, such as CCPA 999.313 (d) (2), in US privacy laws also mandate businesses to permanently erase personal data on their system.

 Briefly, this would mean businesses with a well-defined data erasure strategy would have a firm grip on their “data deletion” obligations.
 Nonetheless, navigating the maze of US data privacy laws is imperative for businesses to understand the “legislative patchwork” and play by the rules.